vijay-palanisamy-1986/Allianz/README.md

 1. Individual models using command:  `dbt run --select modelName`
 2. Whole project:
     - Method 1: Using command:  `dbt run`
-    - Method 2: Tags are configured [project.yaml](dbt_project.yml) file, so that whole project can be executed using tag: `dbt run --select tag:allianz_dbt_assignment`
+    - Method 2: Tags are configured [project.yaml](4_dbt_project/dbt_project.yml) file, so that whole project can be executed using tag: `dbt run --select tag:allianz_dbt_assignment`
-3. Partially: Tags are configured [project.yaml](dbt_project.yml) file, so that each layer can be executed using tag: `dbt run --select tag:stage` or  `dbt run --select tag:datavault`
+3. Partially: Tags are configured [project.yaml](4_dbt_project/dbt_project.yml)file, so that each layer can be executed using tag: `dbt run --select tag:stage` or  `dbt run --select tag:datavault`
 4. Care has been take to reference or putting dependiences during model development.
 Hence you can also execute dbt models flow with prefix or suffix using '+' operator
     - Example 1: `dbt run --select modelName+`
     - Example 2: `dbt run --select +modelName`